lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 Overall it was a very hands on process involving a lot my time reviewing and giving feedback, the time spent did help me discover what i really wanted.

+## The global design community doesn't sleep
+As with many crowdsourcing models, running a design contest you'll be working with designers all over the world working 24/7.
+Work can come in at any time so remember to give review when you wake up and go to sleep.

 ## Think through the design and where its going to be used
 i picked the design with the most detail in it but i realised afterwards it looks like a scribble at 32x32 favicon size